-We will also implement the Tiered Rent Program demonstration this year.
+We will also continue to enroll families in the Tiered Rent Program demonstration this year.
 We are hopeful that families who are selected for this program will see an opportunity to increase earnings and decrease paperwork burdens, through the tiered rent schedule and triennial reviews.
 We look forward to learning from this six-year demonstration and building a future rent calculation that works well for all of our families.